 6. Splurge on a statement-making slab.

-This organized small kitchen decorating idea by Studio Gild leaves countertops virtually bare and open shelving with just a handful of decorative items for interest.
+This organized small kitchen remodel from Studio Gild leaves the countertops virtually bare.
+And the open shelving has just a handful of decorative items for interest.
 Wood cabinets bring plenty of warmth to the sparse space and neutral surfaces.
-Consider forgoing cabinet pulls, as they do here, to enhance the orderly and uncluttered look.
+Consider forgoing cabinet pulls, as seen here, to enhance the orderly and uncluttered look.

 8. Reorient your tile.